hydra-genetics/hydra-genetics/docs/standards.md

 ```
 threads=config.get("bwa_mem", {}).get("threads", config["default_resources"]["threads"]),
 ```
-* For execution, both a container image as well as an conda env file need to be defined.
-The env file should be named tool.yaml.
-For the container image, the [docker images](https://hub.docker.com/search?q=hydragenetics) provided by hydra-genetics should be used.
+* Container images are used for execution.
+Containers should be located at dockerHub and [docker images](https://hub.docker.com/search?q=hydragenetics) provided by hydra-genetics should be used.
+New containers are added and uploaded via the docker module.
 * All rules should contain a message for logging starting with the rule name followed by a colon and a brief description of what is done and on which file.
 ```
 message: